Power-to-Weight Ratio for Cyclists: When Watts/kg Matters, and How to Improve It

 Key Takeaways

-• Overall power is more important than weight in most cycling situations.
+- Maximizing overall power is more crucial than weight for optimal cycling performance in most scenarios.

 What is Power-to-Weight Ratio (Watts per kilogram)?